Greatest Film Plot Twists

 The two Sams decided to join together to search the base, and drove two rovers outside the working perimeter of the base.
 There, they discovered that live long-range communications to Earth were deliberately being jammed by transmitting antennas.
 The elder Sam was also beginning to physically deteriorate after three years of service, and was throwing up blood and losing teeth.
 He played back archival video of the four previous Sams (all physically debilitated as their 3-year contracts expired), as they prepared to take a three-day return journey back to Earth in a cyrogenic protection pod (although they were actually euthanized and incinerated).
 In reality, cloned Sam 2 was actually Sam 6!

-The two found a secret, out-of-bounds level of vaults below the hibernation chamber, where there were hundreds of ready-to-use cloned Sams stored in 'cryosleep' pull-out drawers: "Jesus Christ, there's so many of 'em.
+The two found a secret, out-of-bounds level of vaults below the hibernation chamber, where there were hundreds of ready-to-use cloned Sams stored in 'cryosleep' pull-out drawers: "Jesus Christ, there's so many of 'em."

 Beyond the perimeter in a rover, the older Sam called Tess but instead reached daughter Eve (Kaya Scodelario), now 15 years old, who told him that Tess had "passed away some years ago."
 Stunned, he hung up before her father (the "Original Sam") was called to the video screen.